-PubH 3005/6003 is taught by a team of people, including undergraduate and graduate Teaching Assistants (TAs), an instructor, and tech support.
+PubH 3005/6003 is taught by a team of people, including a graduate Teaching Assistant, an instructor, and tech support.
 We work together to provide all students with a positive learning experience.

 Tips for Contacting Us:

 - Use only your official University of Minnesota account for email correspondence with us. - Include the name of your course and section number in the subject heading.
 The course team works with and teaches multiple classes on multiple campuses and it may help us get back to you faster.